ben-wyatt/draw-steel/readme.md

 Live Play feature that uses LLM to simulate a DM.
 It rolls dice, has dynamic in-context gamestate, can run combat through a custom game engine.

-session scribe: record session transcript (needs powerful model probably), then writes summaries for players, DM, and prep notes for DM, checked against database.
+session scribe: record session transcript (needs to be aware of proper nouns), then writes summaries for players, DM, and prep notes for DM, checked against database maybe?

+Multi-modal LLMs as OCR machines work very well, but will mess up some proper nouns.
+Like Iulius vs Julius.
+Is there some way where we can do a combo move here?
+I'm using the LLMs essentially as generic image structure parsers.
+Everything else I can use PyMuPDF for right?

 I really like the idea of *acting* on the PDFs. having some tool that can: